 Conrad Darling was born to German-born parents Conrad and Ottila Darling on December 21, 1861, in Erie, Pennsylvania.
 Ottila was originally from Bavaria, a separate kingdom during her time there.
 Darling may be an Americanized version of Dering or Duering or perhaps Düring or the like.
 The Darlings had four children: George in 1860; Conrad; Catherine in 1865; John in 1868.
 The senior Conrad passed away at the end of the 1860s.
 Ottila and her four children eventually settled at 518 East Eighth Street in Erie.
 The children attended local public schools.

 Pennsylvania was a hotbed for baseball during the latter part of the nineteenth century.
 The state sent more than its share into the professional leagues.
-Conrad grew up near fellow future big leaguers Lou Bierbauer, four years younger, and Mike Morrison, seven years younger.
+Conrad grew up near fellow future big leaguers Lou Bierbauer, four years younger, and Mike Morrison, five years younger.
 Lou had a younger brother, Charles, born in 1870, who also played baseball in the minor leagues.
 Likewise, Mike’s older brother, John, born in 1865, was a professional pitcher.
 The Bierbauers also lived on East Eight Street, the Morrisons not far from it.

 Darling, a righthander, played amateur ball in and around Erie well into his twenties.
 He was a 5’8”, 170 pound catcher; though the Sporting Times later claimed that he was one of the Chicago White Stockings over six feet tall, and The Sporting Life once referred to him as the “tall, bald-headed catcher.”
 This would suggest that his height was greater than 5’8”.
 He picked up the nickname “Dell” during his early Erie ball playing days.
 The feminine moniker surely had something to do with his last name, likely a reference to a play, song, or saying which contained the phrase “Dell, Darling.”

 In April 1883 the Syracuse Herald noted, “The Buffalos [of the National League] ave engaged a new catcher, Conrad Darling, an amateur of Erie, PA.”
 However, he hung around Erie playing ball throughout the spring and early summer.
 In July, he finally joined the club with fellow Erie resident Ed Cushman, who was about ten years older.
-Darling was added to the roster to back up Orator Jim O’Rourke behind the bat.
+Darling was added to the roster to back up Jack Rowe and Orator Jim O’Rourke behind the bat.
 His major league debut on the 3rd didn’t go well, as the Milwaukee Sentinel described, “The story of the game between the Buffalos and Chicagos today is soon told.
 An amateur in O’Rourke’s place and a substitute in left field caused a total demoralization of the Buffalos.”
 Darling, age 21, committed five errors and was charged with six passed balls in a 31-7 rout by Chicago.
 He appeared in five more games before leaving after the first inning on July 14 due to illness.
 That was it; Buffalo released him, and Darling returned to the Erie area for the rest of the season.

 Over the winter Darling weighed his options.
 It was variously reported that he would join either the Corry or Allegheny clubs.
 Instead, he signed with Franklin (Pennsylvania) in the Iron and Oil Association in March 1884.
 He went 3-for-4 with a double, playing second base on Opening Day, May 5.
 Noted in the Cleveland Herald, “The betting on the game was very heavy between the oil brokers and the Franklin people.
 It is estimated that $10,000 changed hands.”
 Later in the summer he joined the local Jarecki Manufacturing team in Erie with friend Lou Bierbauer.